nginxinc/nginx-gateway-fabric/examples/cafe-example/README.md

 # Example

-In this example we deploy NGINX Kubernetes Gateway, a simple web application, and then configure NGINX Gateway to route traffic to that application using `HTTPRoute` resources.
+In this example we deploy NGINX Kubernetes Gateway, a simple web application, and then configure NGINX Kubernetes Gateway to route traffic to that application using HTTPRoute resources.

 ## Running the Example

 ## 1. Deploy NGINX Kubernetes Gateway

-1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Gateway.
+1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Kubernetes Gateway.

 1. Save the public IP address of NGINX Kubernetes Gateway into a shell variable: